Leads cool off while the team is busy elsewhere

 Learn more

-These pages are built for the questions that usually come right before a project starts: what to automate first, how to think about hiring versus workflow cleanup, and what a grounded service-business rollout actually looks like in practice.
+These pages are built for the questions that usually come right before a project starts: what to automate first, how to stop losing after-hours leads, how to think about hiring versus workflow cleanup, and what a grounded service-business rollout actually looks like in practice.

 A concrete walkthrough of how a lean service team tightened lead response, scheduling, and intake over the first month without trying to rework the whole business at once.